Sergey-KoRJiK/GldSrcBSPditor/README.txt

 LICENSE of this project in thirdpartylegalnotices.txt

-This program created for Edit Lightmaps of GldSrc BSP.
+# This program created for Edit Lightmaps of GldSrc BSP.
 Support import and export Lightmap textures on Face to Bitmap for each Styles on Face.

+### For download compiled standalone tool, click [here](https://github.com/Sergey-KoRJiK/GldSrcBSPditor/raw/master/GoldSrcViewer.exe)

 The main goal - Color\Pixel Correction of calculated light after light compiler (bad color, bad black pixel, ... for fun color change).